 The pathway out of unhealthy bonds is to form healthy bonds.
 Vulnerability and the expression of our grief are the gateway to this connection.
 We have to take the risk to be vulnerable in order to connect, we also need to have people around us who are prepared to be with us in this place.
 Connection doesn’t come just from being with people, or from sex, or from relationships.
 It comes from being vulnerable enough to truly connect – to share our fragility, our dependency and our sorrows with another.

-In Shadow Work we believe that we don’t get true connection from caring for others – because we are not sharing our own grief and vulnerability.
+We can look at it like this: We don’t get true connection from caring for others – because we are not sharing our own grief and vulnerability.
 We do not get true connection from being approved of – because we are not showing our vulnerability when we are ‘shining’ and being good.
 We do not get true connection from being a high achiever, having a perfect body, being pretty, being successful, having a lot of money or being famous, because none of these expose our vulnerability and our grief, infact, they often serve to hide these aspects of ourselves even further from others.

 As I continue on this journey of talking with my partner it isn’t always easy or comfortable, sometimes it can take a long time for me to get to what I am really feeling.
 I have to share parts of myself I’d rather hide, parts I feel ashamed of, or unsure about how they will be received.
 We can feels miles apart until I take the risk of being vulnerable and sharing these parts of myself.
 But then, eventually I get there and the tears come – in this moment I am not only connecting with my partner, I am also connecting more deeply with myself, and those parts of myself from which I would normally disconnect.
 I have come home to myself, and right now there is no desire for alcohol or any other substance to prop me up or complete me.